Laravel Forge: setting it up the right way

 I’m planning on writing an extensive post about php-fpm and the settings around

-pm.max_spare_servers for now I’m going to keep it as simple as advise you to visit the calculator made by Chris Moore.
+pm.max_spare_servers for now, I’m going to keep it as simple as advising you to visit the calculator made by Chris Moore.

 Make sure you enter the correct values in the calculator for the amount of memory your server has and the max memory consumption per request setup as memory_limit in the previously mentioned configuration.